gflarity/node_pi/README.md

 ### Building

-Building is a bit tricker, follow along.
+Building is a bit trickier, follow along.

 First install some dependencies: